|317:30-3-1.||Creation and implementation of rules; applicability|

 (b) An OHCA audit/review includes the following:

 (1) An examination of provider records, by either an on-site or desk audit.
-Claims may be examined for compliance with relevant federal and state laws and regulations, written provider billing instructions, numbered memoranda, and/or medical necessity.
+Claims may be examined for compliance with provider contracts, relevant federal and state laws and regulations, including but not limited to the Oklahoma Administrative Code.

 (c) When OHCA conducts a probability sample audit, the sample claims are selected on the basis of recognized and generally accepted sampling methods.
-If audit reveals patterns of inappropriate coding, failure to adhere to SoonerCare policies, issues related to medical necessity, consistent patterns of overcharging, lack of appropriate documentation, or other fiscal abuse of the SoonerCare program, with an error rate of more than 10%, the provider may be required to reimburse OHCA the extrapolated amount.
+If an audit reveals an error rate exceeding 10%, OHCA shall extrapolate the error rate to the universe of the dollar amount of the audited paid claims.

-(1) When projecting the overpayment, using statistical sampling, OHCA uses a sample that is sufficient to ensure a minimum 95% confidence level.
+(1) When using statistical sampling, OHCA uses a sample that is sufficient to ensure a minimum confidence level of 95%.

 (2) When calculating the amount to be recovered, OHCA ensures that all overpayments and underpayments reflected in the probability sample are totaled and extrapolated to the universe from which the sample was drawn.